saurabhchalke/stackup/apps/docs/docs/guides/deployment-and-addresses.md

 sidebar_position: 1
 ---

-# Deployment
+# Deployment and addresses

+An intro to the Contract Account code and address.

 A `Contract Account` can be programmed to support many different use cases for your users.
-In order for those use cases to be live, the `code` that implements it must be deployed to the EVM.
+In order for those use cases to be live, the `code` that implements it must be deployed to the EVM under it's own address.

 :::info